SAP-samples/cloud-abap-rap/README.md

 The basic idea behind the *RAP Generator* is to make it easier for the developer to create the complete stack of objects that are needed to implement a RAP business object.
 The goal is to generate most of the boiler plate coding so that the developer can start more quickly to implement the business logic.

 The first data source which is supported are tables.
-When creating new tables for green field scenarios the use of tables with uuid based keys is recommended, so that a managed scenario can be used where no code needs to be implemented for the CRUD operations and earyl numbering can be used.
+When creating new tables for green field scenarios the use of tables with uuid based keys is recommended, so that a managed scenario where no code needs to be implemented for the CRUD operations and early numbering can be used.
 The only thing that is left for the developer is to implement determinations, validations and actions.

 For brownfield scenarios where existing business logic does exist to create, update and delete business data an unmanaged scenario can be generated.